Can a Faster Flow Nipple Cause Gas?

 Signs Your Baby’s Nipple Is Too Fast

-Gulping And Choking
+Gulping and Choking

 If these signs keep happening, try a slower nipple and watch for smoother, steadier swallows.